dmaksimov/docs/guides/collections.md

 ## Managing Collections

-Collections added through Directus are automatically managed, however collections added outside of Directus are unmanaged by default.
+Collections added through Directus are automatically managed, however collections added directly to the database are unmanaged by default.
 This avoids issues with dynamically created temporary tables or any tables outside the scope of your project.
 Directus completely ignores any unmanaged collections.

 ## Deleting Collections